Jemurai/AWS-Security-Essentials/workshop/PITCHME.md

 +++

-### When using multiple DEKs, make sure to store the key id with the record in the database
+### With multiple DEKs, store the key id with the record in the database

 +++